Ashurnasirpal II: Recurring subject matter

 Other popular themes in the Nimrud reliefs included military campaigns and victories garnered by the Assyrians.
 More specifically these were displays of the relationships between Assyrians and non-Assyrians.
 The Assyrians were always shown in moments of glory while the non-Assyrians are in sprawled or contorted positions and most often naked.
 These illustrations represented violent death as punishment for violating Assyrian values, as well as merciless punishment for transgressions.
 Not only would this have served as a clear message for visiting dignitaries from other cultures but also the same message was innately obvious as a warning to the Assyrian elites as to what could happen if they decided to defy the king.

-Non-elites were likely not viewing these reliefs in that they would not have often, if ever, been permitted into the palace.
+Non-elites were likely not viewing these reliefs, as they would not have often, if ever, been permitted into the palace.
 The elites would have typically only been present at the palace for rituals and other business with the king.
 Assyrian women tend to be absent from all of these relief sculptures.
 This is most likely due to the context of the reliefs, which were male dominated activities.
-The only exception to women being absent from these scenes would be in the case of non-Assyrian women who were captured as slaves during war.
-These were typically the elite women of other cultures rather than the lower class.
+The only exception to women being absent from these scenes is non-Assyrian women who were captured as slaves during war.
+These were typically the elite women of other cultures, rather than the lower class.
 In contrast to the way in which male captives were portrayed, women were neither bound nor naked in their depictions.
-Women captives were most often shown in floor length outfits with possibly one part of their body exposed in detail.
+Women captives were most often shown in floor length outfits, with possibly one part of their body exposed in detail.

 Site post-excavations

-Not all of the relief sculptures have been removed from the palace at Nimrud, with many of them still able to be viewed in their original context although this is greatly limited.
+Not all of the relief sculptures have been removed from the palace at Nimrud.
+Many of them are able to be viewed in their original context, although this is greatly limited.
 Many of the museums, which currently display the Nimrud reliefs, attempt to recreate the palace atmosphere by exhibiting them in a similar fashion to their original loci.

-In November 2014, it was reported that ISIL (Islamic State of Iraq and the Levant) militants had looted many of Iraq's archaeological sites, including the palace of Ashurnasirpal II, and were selling artifacts on the black market.
+In November 2014, it was reported that ISIL, Islamic State of Iraq and the Levant, militants had looted many of Iraq's archaeological sites, including the palace of Ashurnasirpal II, and were selling artifacts on the black market.
 According to Aymen Jawad, executive director of Iraq Heritage (based in London), "Tablets, manuscripts and cuneiforms are the most common artifacts being traded, and, unfortunately, this is being seen in Europe and America,” he said.
 “Hundreds of millions of dollars’ worth of irreplaceable pieces are being sold to fund terrorists."

 On 5 March 2015 ISIL reportedly started the demolition of Nimrud.
-The local palace was bulldozed, while lamassu statues at the gates of the palace of Ashurnasirpal II were smashed.
+The local palace was bulldozed.
+Lamassu statues at the gates of the palace of Ashurnasirpal II were smashed.